A Quick And Lasting Debt Market Index Fix

 - The market that produces the index should be open, liquid, and high-volume.

 An exchange-determined index that is the market value at the close of a high-volume exchange-traded rate would meet both tests.
 But when LIBOR is retired, there is no such traded interest rate index candidate available.
 A government-sponsored transition is needed.
+A process by which markets can generate representative credit indexes outside the direct involvement of market regulators also should be initiated.

-A costless instant short-run LIBOR fix
+A costless instant short-run LIBOR fix.

-I have seen no mention in the LIBOR dialog of the costless immediate short-run fix that would, in practice, produce the identical overnight and short-term yields that SOFR will produce, for the next three years, unless SOFR-dependence produces mistaken indexes.
+I have seen no mention in the LIBOR dialog of the costless immediate short-run fix, agency designation, that would, in practice, produce the identical overnight and short-term yields that SOFR will produce, for the next three years.
+Only the highly likely cases where SOFR-dependence produces mistaken indexes will differ from agency-designated rates.

 Secured overnight rates will be arbitrarily close to zero for the next three years except for the possibility that calculation of SOFR term rates in arrears may introduce unanticipated short-run issues.
-The glitches in SOFR term rates will be due to problems created by using a credit-risk premium that is not market-determined and by repo market quirks such as tax-related end-of-quarter rate run-ups.
+The glitches produced using SOFR term rates will be due to problems created by using a credit-risk premium that is not market-determined and by repo market quirks such as tax-related end-of-quarter tax-related rate run-ups.

 The short-run solution: One of the regulatory agencies governing each national market could simply be assigned responsibility for the LIBOR fixing.
 The name will still be LIBOR.
 Only the source will change.
-A far more honest regulatory involvement that nobody will seek to maintain permanently.
+This far more candid regulatory involvement is something nobody will seek to maintain permanently.

 Below is also a long-run fix that effortlessly improves the debt market, even compared to the not-so-halcyon days of LIBOR's primacy, bringing a new broader range of debt indexes to markets with minimal government involvement.
 The markets would be determined in a liquid transparent exchange-managed and traded debt instrument marketplace.

-My proposed long-run fix, or something like it, would undoubtedly arise by itself when credit markets awaken from their Fed-induced coma following our nation's recovery from its COVID-19 disease, had the government not launched an unprecedented effort to create and promote a "market" index of its own choosing.
+My proposed long-run fix, or something like it, would undoubtedly have arisen by itself when credit markets awaken from their Fed-induced coma following our nation's recovery from its COVID-19 disease, had the government not launched an unprecedented effort to create and promote a "market" index of its own choosing.
 But once SOFR is anointed, major market participants will fear stepping on regulatory toes through the introduction of a SOFR competitor.

-Politics of SOFR
+Politics of SOFR.

 Market people are concerned by SOFR's government foray into the profit-driven financial innovation marketplace.
 Especially since the government's objectives can be pursued more directly without the potential bureaucratization that replacing LIBOR with SOFR may have on markets more generally.
 An important indirect effect of our two most recent crises is a permanent increase in the federalization of the markets for short-term credit.
 This government involvement is pernicious if not limited to crisis situations.

-What IOSCO must be thinking
+What IOSCO must be thinking.

 Regulators predictably and quite reasonably worry about finding a LIBOR replacement that will minimize lawsuits.
 Thus, IOSCO focused on finding a LIBOR replacement that could not be manipulated by traders or financial institutions.
 They chose, through their surrogate - the alternate reference rate committee (ARRC) - the Fed-created and Fed-measured securitized overnight financing rate (SOFR).

-IOSCO chose SOFR because it alone in the universe of traded interest rates is securely under regulatory scrutiny if not direct Fed control, at least for the next three years.
+ARRC chose SOFR because it alone in the universe of traded interest rates is securely under regulatory scrutiny if not direct Fed control, at least for the next three years.
 Of course, it would have been a trivial matter to pick a rate that the Fed controls.
 IOSCO could designate an appropriate agency - most likely the Fed - to decide the rate.
-Except for one flaw, that would seem to be a better answer than SOFR.
+That would seem to be a better short-term interim answer than SOFR.
 It could have all the properties LIBOR has - forward-looking and including a credit premium.
 The government could evaluate the expected cost of short-term money, then publish an index that reflects this cost.

 That this obvious solution was not considered reveals that there is a certain amount of unintended misdirection of the public gaze involved in picking SOFR.
 If the regulators want to be sure that banks do not manipulate the market index, what is ISOCO's objection to having some government body set the cost of funds directly?
 To ask the question is to perceive the answer.

 Governments do not want to be held responsible for setting the cost of money.
 There is an entire uniquely structured bureaucracy, the Federal Reserve, that is not a government agency precisely to disguise the fact that any self-respecting government is bound by its obligation to the public to influence the cost of the public's money.
-To directly determine the cost of money daily is a bridge that regulators dare not cross.
-Yet, perhaps in choosing SOFR, the regulators have already overstepped the invisible line from a market-driven economy to a government-directed economy.
+Yet to directly determine the cost of money daily is a bridge that regulators dare not cross.
+Perhaps in choosing SOFR, the regulators have already overstepped the invisible line from a market-driven economy to a government-directed economy.

 Do we need SOFR?